natecostello/van_two_point_oh/blog/2022-5-14-BMS-firmware-update/firmware.md

 5-27-2022
 Terminated logging pi with a DTM connector to interface with wakespeed CAN and ring terminals for 12V power.
+Unsolderd/Soldered logging pi for standard vs OBD2 can.

 2022-5-29
 Connected loggingPi to power, and verified accessible over SSH.